RominaFior/warehouse-management-system/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
 Running the Node.js Server
-To start the Node.js server, run the following command: `npm run start`
+To start the Node.js server, run the following command: `npm run start`and the server will start on port `http://localhost:3000`.

 ## Running unit tests